Vyral/base-template/_posts/2018-08-17-what-are-your-home-inspection-options.md

 Lastly, **you can get a wind mitigation inspection, which can help lower your insurance costs**.
 Essentially, wind mitigation inspections check how hurricane-friendly a home is.
 Since we’re in a state that’s vulnerable to hurricanes, Jim says that there’s been a lot of code-changing in the way homes are constructed.
 If your home has certain characteristics that protect against hurricane damage (e.g., an 8-penny nail connecting your roof to your truss), you can get your insurance costs reduced.
 In fact, Jim has had clients whose homes were so hurricane-friendly that they received a 40% discount.

-If you have any more questions for Jim about home inspections or you’d like to order an inspection from Assured Home Inspections, you can give their office a call at (813) 419-2661 or visit their website at [homeassuredinspections.com](http://www.homeassuredinspections.com/).
+If you have any more questions for Jim about home inspections or you’d like to order an inspection from Home Assured Property Inspection Services, you can give their office a call at (813) 419-2661 or visit their website at [homeassuredinspections.com](http://www.homeassuredinspections.com/).
 First-time customers can earn a $50 coupon if they work with The Dee Team.

 As always, if you have any other real estate questions or you’re thinking of buying or selling a home, don’t hesitate to call or email me.
 I’d be happy to help you.